-Today the silent treatment isn’t about physical life or death, but it can affect the longevity and health of your relationship.
-That’s another reason learning how to deal with the silent treatment in relationships is so important: it can make or break your bond with your partner.
+Today the silent treatment isn’t about physical life or death, but it affects the length and health of your relationship or marriage.
+That’s another reason learning how to deal with the silent treatment in relationships is so important.

-1. Learn why your partner uses the silent treatment
+1. Learn why he uses the silent treatment

-2. Talk about the silent treatment with your partner
+2. Talk about the silent treatment with your husband or boyfriend

 I admit that I’m guilty of giving the silent treatment to my husband.
 It seemed like a good idea at the time – it seemed to be an appropriate way to deal with him!
 But it’s not appropriate.
-It’s actually very harmful to a relationship, even though it seems like “just” the silent treatment.
+It’s actually very harmful to a relationship, even though it seems like “just” silence.

 The reason I tend to fall back on the silent treatment as a way of communicating – and it is a method of communication, believe it or not – is because I’m too scared or insecure to share how I really feel.
 Something is threatening me.
 It may be real (eg, my husband has legitimately pointed out something I’ve done wrong) or perceived (eg, I mistakenly thought my husband was still attracted to his ex-girlfriend, so I was jealous).

-One of the best tips on how to deal with the silent treatment in relationships is to ignore it – depending on the reason your husband has clammed up on you.
-Walk away and leave your partner alone during an actual episode of the silent treatment.
-If you sweet talk, beg, or threaten your partner while he or she is giving you the silent treatment, you’ll only make it worse.
-It’s better to just let your partner’s anger and childishness run its course.
-Eventually she’ll come back to you, ready to end the argument and start talking again.
+One of the best tips on how to deal with the silent treatment in relationships is to ignore it (depending on the reason your husband or boyfriend is using silence).
+Try walking away and leaving him alone during an episode of silence.
+If you cajole, beg, whine or threaten your partner while he is giving you the silent treatment, he’ll withdraw even more.
+It’s better to let his anger run its course.
+Eventually he’ll return, hopefully ready to start talking again.

 4. Learn the pattern of the silent treatment in your relationship

 What’s the pattern of the silent treatment in your relationship?
-If you can identify it, then you’re in a better position for dealing with it.
-If your partner needs two days to cool off, then don’t approach her before that.
-If your partner refuses to talk until you apologize first, then you need to meet her where she’s at – if you want to stay in this relationship.
+If you can identify it, then you’re in a better position to deal with it.
+If your boyfriend or husband often needs two days to cool off, don’t approach him earlier.
+If your partner refuses to talk until you apologize first, then you need to meet him where he’s at if you want to stay in the relationship.

-5. Quick tips for dealing with the silent treatment in relationships
+Quick tips for the silent treatment in relationships

 Remember that getting more talkative or vocal when you’re getting the silent treatment won’t help your relationship.
 Here are a few strategies for dealing with the silent treatment with someone you love:

-- Remind yourself that the problem can’t be solved until your partner tells you what is wrong.
+- Remind yourself that the problem can’t be solved until your boyfriend or husband tells you what is wrong.
 It’s not up to you to fix the problem

-- Don’t try to read your partner’s mind – it’s impossible!
+- Don’t try to read his mind – it’s impossible!

 - Don’t give the silent treatment back

-- Let your partner know that you care about her and want to know why she’s upset, when she’s ready to talk
+- Let your boyfriend or husband know you care about him and want to know why he’s upset

-- Invite your partner to explain what is bothering her, when she’s ready
+- Invite him to talk about what is bothering him when he’s ready

-I know these tips for dealing with the silent treatment in relationships are easier said than done!
-But, if you can stay emotionally healthy when you’re faced with the silent treatment, you’re more likely to deal with it the right way.
+These tips for dealing with the silent treatment in relationships are easier said than done.
+But if you can stay calm and cool-headed, you’re more likely to deal with the silent treatment in healthy ways.